axibase/atsd/sql/README.md

   AVG(value), COUNT(value)
 FROM "mpstat.cpu_busy"
   WHERE datetime >= '2018-08-01' AND datetime < '2018-08-03'
-  -- override the default server timezone from UTC to US/Pacific WITH TIMEZONE = 'US/Pacific'
+  -- change the default database time zone from UTC to US/Pacific WITH TIMEZONE = 'US/Pacific'
 GROUP BY PERIOD(1 DAY)
 ```